1.1 - MAIN AREA

 For 500 KHz., silent periods were always a quarter and a quarter after the hour for a 3 minute duration.
 For 2181 KHz, it for 3 minutes past the hour and half hour.
 The silent periods can be marked in different colours depending on the manufacturer of the clock.
 (Drawn By David Ring Jr. N1EA)

 The crystal cabinet, mounted above the TDQ transmitter, was used to store all of the crystals that would be required to fulfil any Communications Plan.
 Keith Kennedy of Surrey B.C recollects details about the cabinet.
 "Physically, the cabinet was of wood or aluminum construction, and was as wide as the TDQ transmitter and two thirds of its height.
 When the ship was in harbour, the front doors were secured with a bar and combination lock.
 Internally, there were six to eight slide out plywood shelves or trays with numerous felt lined pockets approximately two inches square.
 Each pocket contained two crystals - one for service and one was a backup.
 The transmitter and receiver crystals were kept on separate shelves to prevent them from getting mixed up.
-For the most part, the cabinet was used to store crystals for TED/URR type equipment, but some CM11 crystals were also stored here when the cabinet was located adjacent to that equipment ".
+For the most part, the cabinet was used to store crystals for TED/URR type equipment, but some CM11 transmitter and CSR5 receiver crystals were also stored here ".

 |The crystal cabinet aboard HAIDA is missing.
 Radioman Keith Kennrdy provides this sketch of how it looked physically and the approximate dimensions.
 The section of the bulkhead where the cabinet was mounted has not discloured at the same rate as the remainder of the bulkhead.
 The lack of discoloration thus provides for the actual width and height dimensions of the cabinet.
 If a replica cabinet were to be built, the dimensions of the non faded area would need to be followed.
 Click on image to enlarge.|